aramis-lab/clinica/docs/Pipelines/T1_FreeSurfer.md

 If you want to run the pipeline on a subset of your BIDS dataset, you can use the `-tsv` flag to specify in a TSV file the participants belonging to your subset.

+It is possible to specify the name of the CAPS dataset that will be created to store the outputs of the pipeline.
+This works if this CAPS dataset does not exist yet, otherwise the existing name will be kept.
+This can be achieved with the `--caps-name` option.
+The provided name will appear in the `dataset_description.json` file, at the root of the CAPS folder (see [CAPS Specifications](../CAPS/Specifications.md#the-dataset_descriptionjson-file) for more details).

 !!! note
     The computational time for one subject is around 10–15 hours depending on your CPU and the quality of your input T1.
     Please be aware that even though the pipeline runs in parallel, processing many subjects (e.g. ADNI dataset) is time consuming.